 • can provide closed captioning with 72 hours advance notice

 • accessible for people with hypermobility and EDS

 • can offer variations for various limitations in limbs

 CLASSES ARE RECORDED and you will receive a link to said recording whether you attend live or not.

 We will be using the “Access-Centered Framework”, which is trauma-informed, intersectional (we work to dismantle oppression and hierarchies at all times), consent-based, and will never expect you to “adapt” to the exercises we offer—we will change the exercise to meet your needs.
 While we will be offering suggestions to keep your practice as safe as possible, everything we offer is invitational as we believe that you know your bodymind best.
 We will offer you space to advocate for your needs, and we encourage you and invite you to take up that space.

-This ongoing class series will be sliding scale with scholarship options.
+This ongoing drop-in class is sliding scale with scholarship options.
 We humbly ask that you offer as much as you can sustainably, knowing that Jess is a very low-income disabled teacher and that this is her life’s work.

-You MUST prepay (Unless get scholarship or are Black and accept freely) Sliding scale $20-$40+.
-(NOTAFLOF) We highly encourage people who have financial access to pay as much as they can (perhaps more than $40) to help fund folks who do not have access.
+You MUST prepay (Unless get scholarship or are Black/Indigenous and accept freely) Sliding scale $20-$40+ per class.
+We highly encourage people who have financial access to pay as much as they can (perhaps more than $40) to help fund folks who do not have access.

 The only way that this model works successfully is when people give what they authentically can, remembering that we are all conditioned in a model of scarcity and that it is often uncomfortable to give in this framework.
 For people who cannot afford the sliding scale: we will are offering scholarships to low income folks.
 Priority for BIPOC.